-How to: Setting the date and time on a ByteBlower Server
+Configure the date and time on the server

 The ByteBlower is rarely the only instrument in the lab.
-Especially when comparing events on different tools, it's very useful having the same time on all.
-In this article we'll explain how to configure the time on your ByteBlower.
+Especially when comparing events on different tools, it's very useful to have the same time on all.
+In this article, we'll explain how to configure the time on your ByteBlower.

 ByteBower supports two approaches to setting time.
-The manual time configuration sets time right once.
-Over weeks, months or years the clock on the system will drift away the real time.
-The automatic time synchronization takes a bit more work, but avoids this drift.
+The manual time configuration sets the time right once.
+Over weeks, months, or years the clock on the system will drift away the real time.
+The automatic time synchronization takes a bit more work but avoids this drift.

-To configure the Time,date and timezone you can use our configurator tool installed on the system.
-Start this by typing byteblower-configurator in the console
+To configure the time, date, and timezone you can use our configurator tool installed on the system.
+Start this by typing byteblower-configurator in the console.
+Open the configurator from the ByteBlower servers console:

 Time Configuration